Whiplash (2013 film)

 Whiplash is a 2013 American drama short film written and directed by Damien Chazelle.
 It depicts the relationship between an impassioned and gifted jazz drummer (Johnny Simmons) and an abusive bandleader (J. K. Simmons; no relation to Johnny).
-It is the short film on which the feature film is based.

 Whiplash premiered at the 2013 Sundance Film Festival on January 18, 2013, where it won the Short Film Jury Prize.
-It was then adapted to a feature film, which won three Academy Awards.
+It was then adapted into the feature film Whiplash (2014), which won three Academy Awards.

 Plot

 Andrew Neiman is a first-year student at the prestigious Shaffer Conservatory in New York City.
 He has been playing drums from a young age and aspires to become a world-class drummer.
 Fletcher, conductor and bandleader of Shaffer Conservatory Studio Band, invites him into the ensemble as an alternate for core drummer Carl.
-However, Andrew quickly discovers that Fletcher is strict and abusive to his students.
+However, Andrew quickly discovers that Fletcher is ruthlessly strict and abusive to his students.
+Fletcher asks a trombone player, Metz, if he was playing out of tune; when Metz answers yes, Fletcher screams at him and kicks him out, but admits that a different player played out of tune and he kicked Metz out for not knowing if he was out of tune or not.
 When the band rehearses the Hank Levy piece "Whiplash" and Andrew struggles to keep the tempo, Fletcher hurls a chair at him, slaps him, and berates him in front of the band.